 MIS The company has both in-house as well as globally-sourced tools (both licensed and proprietary) which allow it to provide high level of insight, optimization and value to its clients.
-Brainchild uses Oracle and Telesolutions as its ERP software.
+Brainchild uses "Visual Dolphin" as ERP Software.

 Control Environment The departments are layered into various cadres of management to define clear lines of responsibilities and authorization, accompanied by a technological infrastructure for all its manufacturing and support functions.
 Management meetings take place frequently, to discuss the company's financial position and future strategy.